 This study demonstrates marked reductions in the emissions and in vitro toxicity of NGPs like vapes and heated tobacco compared to cigarettes.

-Pre-Clinical Assessment of a Dual-Temperature Operated Heated Tobacco Product
+Pre-Clinical Assessment of a Dual-Temperature Operated Heated Tobacco Device

 This data contributes to the growing body of evidence that NGPs like Pulze offer the potential for substantially reduced exposure to toxicants compared to cigarettes.